stupendousC/ada-pets-react/README.md

 - Notice that each pet in the application can have multiple images, add functionality to switch between images.
 - Add functionality to change the pet order.
 **Soemthing like I did in Lovelace Radio?
 Use a point up/down emoji button to move around the index inside state.petList**

+### DISCUSSION in classroom ###
+1. Which component holds all of the data about pets?
+App.js, but i also chose to leave state.searchTerm in SearchBar.js.
+Answer key is in ada/week19/testing-in-react

+2. Which component handles the pet form?
+NewPetForm.js

+3. What is the name of the event listener for form submission in the app? onSubmitNewPet() in NewPetForm.js

+4. What is the name of the function that handles the form data after form submission in the App component? addPet()

+5. What are the names of the event listeners in NewPetForm? (this will change between projects) onFieldChange

+6. All event handler functions must be defined as a specific type of function: what type?
+ARROW functions, so args can be passed WITHOUT triggering the fcn to run